cactacea/android/README.md

   - feed_likes: to like and unlike feed on a user’s behalf
   - follower_list: to read the list of followers and followed-by users
   - groups: to create and delete groups on a user&#39;s behalf
-  - relationships: to follows and unfollow accounts on a user’s behalf
+  - relationships: to following and unfollow accounts on a user’s behalf
   - reports: to report account, feed, group and comment on a user’s behalf
   - group_invitations: to create, delete, accept and reject invitations on a user&#39;s behalf
   - media: to create and delete media on a user’s behalf